woodshop/dsonify/README.md

 * _Dynamic Tracing in Oracle Solaris, Mac OS X, and FreeBSD_ by Brendan Gregg and Jim Mauro, Prentice Hall 2011.

 ### Demo 1
 It is probably best to wear headphones, since the L/R channel placement is an important part of the sonification.
-Then simply start a terminal session as root and enter:
+Then simply start a terminal session and enter:

     sudo python dsonify.py demos/filesProbe.d demos/filesSynth.ck